dataloop-ai/dtlpy-documentation/tutorials/data_management/item_and_user_metadata/chapter.md

 item = item.update()
 ```
 ## Upload Items and Annotations Metadata
-You can upload items as a table using a pandas data frame that will let you upload items with info (annotations, metadata such as confidence, filename, etc.) attached to it.
+You can upload items as a table using a Pandas DataFrame that will let you upload items with info (annotations, metadata such as confidence, filename, etc.) attached to it.

 ```python
 import pandas